TalDerei/Cuda-Barretenberg/src/aztec/gpu/notes/problems.md

     the answer is correct.

     6. ***Cannot just simply multiple a field element by a group element in order to calculate an exponentiation.
 The naive method would be a double and add formula, as I implemented.

+    7. Need to reconcile why a different value of C leads to different answers?
+    Starting from the top, there are 5 kernels in the MSM calculation.
+The 'initialize_buckets_kernel' is trivial and will not be the problem. 'split_scalars_kernel' may be a problem, but I don't see any other way instead of using 64-bit values as barriers to split the scalars.
+The sorting algorithms aren't the problem because it's the same code as used in Icicle.
+The 'accumulate_buckets_kernel' kernel seems to be correct since it's simply adding the value in the bucket, which will be a single value
+    --- ie. the original point.
+The 'bucket_module_sum_reduction_lernel_0' kernel was checked using another kernel 'test_kernel' and the results match.
+The 'final_accumulation_kernel' performing the final double and add using "Horner's Rule" was checked against the exponentiation operation in barretenberg, and they yield the same results.

+    Therefore, I'm 1. not sure where the problem here lies, and 2. not sure why the value of 'c' is yielding different results.
+The only variable here is the split kernels method, but that was also directly taken from Ingonyama's Icicle library.
+Need to look deeper into what the problem here is...can't move on without solving this critical problem.

+    I will check against the original Icicle library outputs and try to compare the logic, even though it's over a different elliptic curve (BLS-381).

+    Another option to experiemnt with using different point representations in the file, i.e. 1,2,1 instead?
+    Update: looking at the original Icicle library, different choices of c result in a different answer, but the overall MSM answer is correct.
+Additionally, the short_msm, large_msm, and reference_msm are all yielding different answers, but the making conversions in rust to a final correct form.
+Need to investigate this.

+    Update: The issue was with the how the answer was being represented, i.e. montgomery form.
+Of course!

+    8. Add notes on the different types of MSM baseline implementations.
+    There is 1.
+Baseline MSM which performs a standard double and add, 2.
+Sum reduction technique, and 3.
+Bucket method.

+    9. At the moment, we have correctness errors for MSM with multiple points (ie. 2 points and 2 scalars for example)?
+    Need to figure out why there's correctness issues.
+I'm also not getting the correct results trying to compare the naive double and add result to the pippenger result in barretenberg for some reason...Update: Seems like my naive double-and add and MSM implemnentation are yielding the same results for multiple points, and the result is correct when comparing against the naive double-and-add in the barretenberg repo.
+But, still remains the original conflict: comparing the naive double-and-add and MSM implementations in the barretneber codebase.
+Not sure what's causing that mismatch.

+    10. The performance is not good for the MSM kernel...Need to figure out what's bottlenecking the performance?
+    I think it's because there's conditional branching due to the double function...look into it.